How does this medication work? What will it do for me?

 The eventual dose of pindolol - hydrochlorothiazide is determined by treating with each of the ingredients separately (i.e., pindolol and hydrochlorothiazide) and finding the best daily dose for each.
 The combination medication may then be used at the appropriate dose.

-The usual adult dose of pindolol - hydrochlorothiazide ranges from one daily tablet (10 mg pindolol and 25 mg hydrochlorothiazide) to two daily tablets (10 mg pindolol and 50 mg hydrochlorothiazide), taken in the morning.
+The usual adult dose of pindolol - hydrochlorothiazide ranges from 1 tablet daily of 10 mg pindolol and 25 mg hydrochlorothiazide to 2 tablets of 10 mg pindolol and 50 mg hydrochlorothiazide, taken in the morning.

 Do not stop taking this medication without first talking with your doctor.
 Stopping the medication suddenly after you have been taking it for a while may cause unpleasant and potentially harmful effects.